 One position is focused on multi-scale modeling of excitation energy transfer in light-harvesting complexes.
-The respective research will involve density functional theory, molecular dynamics as well as electronic structure calculations (J. Phys.
+The respective research will involve a combination of quantum and molecular dynamics simulations as well as electronic structure calculations (J. Phys.
 Chem.
 Lett.
 11, 8660 (2020), Cell 179, 1098 (2019)).
-This project is in close collaboration with the group of Prof. Peter Zaspel from the Computer Science Department (see https://www.peter-zaspel.de).
+This project is in close collaboration with the machine learning group of Prof. Peter Zaspel from the Computer Science Department (see https://www.peter-zaspel.de).

 - Highly motivated and interested undergraduate and graduate students as well as postdoctoral candidates who feel their research interests are particularly aligned with the main research areas of the group are encouraged to contact Prof. Ulrich Kleinekathöfer.